 Prior to joining the ACWL, Mr. Sánchez served for four years as legal advisor at the Office of the General Counsel for Trade Negotiations in the Ministry of Economy of Mexico.
 In that capacity, he provided legal advice on a wide range of matters related to the WTO, NAFTA and other Free Trade Agreements signed by Mexico.
 Mr. Sánchez was also directly involved in the litigation of several WTO disputes on behalf of Mexico as well as in proceedings on trade-related matters before Mexican domestic courts.

-Mr. Sánchez holds a law degree with honorary distinction from the Universidad Autónoma de Guadalajara and a Master of Laws degree (LL.M.) from McGill University.
+Mr. Sánchez holds a law degree from the Universidad Autónoma de Guadalajara (honours) and a Master of Laws degree (LL.M.) from McGill University.

-Mr. Sánchez has been appointed to the roster of arbitrators under the Central American Integration System (SIECA) and the Free Trade Agreement between Central America and Chile.
+Mr. Sánchez has been appointed to the roster of arbitrators under the Central American Integration System (SIECA), the Free Trade Agreement between Central America and Chile, and the Free Trade Agreement between Colombia and Costa Rica.

-Mr. Sánchez speaks Spanish and English and is conversational in French and Japanese.
+Mr. Sánchez speaks Spanish, English and French, and is conversational in Japanese.

 His publications include: